omer11a/bounded-attention/README.md

 ```

 The `run` function recieves the following parameters:
-- boxes: the bounding box of each subject in the format [(x0, y0, x1, x2), ...], where the top-left corner is x=0,y=0 and the bottom-right corner is x=1,y=1.
+- boxes: the bounding box of each subject in the format [(x0, y0, x1, x2), ...], where x=0,y=0 represents the top-left corner of the image, and x=1,y=1 represents the bottom-right corner.
 - prompt: the textual prompt.
 - subject_token_indices: The indices of each token belonging to each subject, where the indices start from 1.
 Tokens can be shared between subjects.
 - out_dir: The output directory.
 Defaults to "out".